bnb-chain/bnb-chain.github.io/docs/getting-started.md

 ## BNB Token and Fees
 BNB is the cryptocurrency coin that powers the BNB Chain ecosystem.
 As one of the world's most popular utility tokens, not only can you trade BNB like any other cryptocurrency, you can also use BNB in a wide range of applications and use cases.

-Although initially based on the Ethereum network, the ERC-20 BNB tokens were later swapped with [BEP-2]( https://academy.binance.com/en/glossary/bep-2) BNB at a 1:1 ratio.
+Although initially based on the Ethereum network, the ERC-20 BNB tokens were later swapped with [BEP-2](https://academy.binance.com/en/glossary/bep-2) BNB at a 1:1 ratio.
 The BEP-2 BNB is the native coin of the Beacon Chain, and the mainnet.
 In 2020, the BNB Smart Chain (BSC) was launched.
 BSC is a blockchain network that runs in parallel with the BNB Beacon Chain.
 This means that BNB can be found in three different forms:

 - BNB BEP-2 on the BNB Beacon Chain.
 - BNB BEP-20 on the BNB Smart Chain.
 - BNB ERC-20 on the Ethereum network.

+## How to Buy BNB Tokens
 As all fees on BNB Chain are paid in BNB, therefore, in order to interact with the BNB Chain network you will need to have some BNB tokens.
+- BNB tokens can also be received for usage on testnet through the [testnet faucet](https://testnet.binance.org/faucet-smart).
-The BNB token is available for purchase on multiple leading exchanges.
-Other ways are explained below.
+- The BNB tokens for usage on mainnet are available for purchase on multiple leading exchanges and wallets as explained [here](#wallet).
+You can also refer [here][wallets/wallet-tutorial-overview] for tutorials on ho to use different wallets for use with BNB Chain to send/receive/purchase BNB Tokens.

 ## Wallet
 The easiest way to use BNB Beacon and BNB Smart Chain is through a wallet with support for accounts and transfers on these chains.

-BNB Chain provides a Web Wallet at [https://www.binance.org](https://www.binance.org).
+BNB Chain provides a Web Wallet at [https://www.bnbchain.world/en](https://www.bnbchain.world/en).
 BNB Chain also provides Web Wallet for testnet at [https://testnet.binance.org](https://testnet.binance.org).
 Both provide the functions described below:

 - Generating crypto keys and addresses, which serves as the base of a wallet
 - Showing the balances of assets on the addresses